What Is Dizziness?

 Almost everyone has had a feeling of unsteadiness or a whirling sensation in their heads at some point in their lives.
 Usually it's chalked up to dizziness, but dizziness is a broad term that can mean different things to different people.
 It's a common complaint, but it can be serious.
 Dizziness has no specific medical meaning, but there are four common conditions that can be considered types of dizziness:

-Lightheadedness.
+- Lightheadedness.
 Also called near syncope, lightheadedness is the feeling that you are about to faint.
-It is commonly felt by standing up too quickly or by breathing deeply enough times to produce the sensation.
+It is commonly felt by standing up too quickly, standing for too long such as in a line for the movies, or by breathing deeply enough times to produce the sensation.

 Frequent dizziness sufferers may complain of more than one type of dizziness.
 For instance, having vertigo may also make them anxious.